-While I couldn’t afford a funeral, I chose art to remember my baby by art.
+While I couldn’t afford a funeral, I chose to remember my baby through art.
 I sketched out a picture of me handing over the little one to Jesus.
-When I’m feeling sad, missing the baby I won’t know, I look at the picture and remember that my little one is safe in the arms of Jesus, and I will see he/she someday and love them perfectly.
+When I’m feeling sad, missing the baby I won’t know, I look at the picture and remember that my little one is safe in the arms of Jesus, and I will see him/her someday and love them perfectly.

 Whether you’re struggling through a miscarriage, looking for answers, or have a friend who is, I hope you find these tips for naturally healing from a miscarriage helpful.